kiboschool/course-industry-experience-1/src/lessons/work-reflections/managing-yourself.md

 ### The video shares 6 habits of highly organized people:

-1. Keep it simple: have as few steps as possible; elaborate sysytems are hard to maintain and most of the time they are not worth the effort.
+1. Keep it simple: have as few steps as possible in your plan; elaborate sysytems are hard to maintain and most of the time they are not worth the effort.

 2. Develop routines: turn your import tasks into rutines to save yourself the mental energy of constant planning.